SpinalHDL/SaxonSoc/bsp/digilent/ArtyA7SmpLinux/README.md

 You can make the board behave like a serial/ethernet/storage via some pins on the headers.
 For that you will need to wrap a usb connector on the system_usbBPort* pins and then use the bsp/common/doc/gadget.sh script in linux.

+The physical requirements of system_usbBPort are :

+- 30 ohm serial resistor on both dp and bm (for signal integrity, not required for short cable length)
+- Resistor divider from the usb 5V to system_usbBPort_power to adapt the voltage to 3.3V (Else, keep that pin to 3.3V)

 ## Junk